SebastianRValdivia/WritingTheTabulaRasa/docs/SoftwareCodeDocumentation/UserStories/index.md

 - User search a particular research process and click it
 - User sees research information and steps
 - User sees resources used for the research process

+### View bibliographic resources

+- User clicks on resources from the navigation bar
+- User select explore books
+- User sees a list of books used in the system